 Gift of the Magi

 Gift of the Magi was a holiday treat I offered in December of 2010.
 It’s a weird little sci-fi nativity scene.
-I have also entered it in this year’s Spec the Halls contest…
+It won third prize in a Spec the Halls contest.

 Teo Torriatte